 Norfolk History Museum at the Willoughby-Baylor House

 The Willoughby-Baylor House, the long-time home of the Norfolk History Museum, now features a display of art and artifacts related to the history of one of America’s original heritage port cities.
-Open Saturday and Sunday Noon – 5 p.m.
+Open Tuesday – Saturday 10 a.m. – 5 p.m.
+Sundays noon – 5 p.m.
 Admission is free.

 Norfolk Southern Museum